 Prior to joining the Falcons, Caldwell spent 10 seasons (1998-2007) with the Indianapolis Colts under General Manager Bill Polian, helping to build a roster that claimed a victory in Super Bowl XLI and consisted of multiple Pro Bowl players drafted by the club.
 Caldwell was the western regional scout in his final two seasons with the Colts where he covered major college football conferences, including the Pac-10, Big 10 and Big 12.
 He joined the Colts in 1998 as an area scout and remained in that role for seven seasons, covering the Midwest and West Coast regions.

 In 1996, Caldwell broke into the NFL as a scouting assistant with the Carolina Panthers, where he spent two seasons.
 He served as the liaison between the college scouting director and multiple area scouts while focusing on draft preparations.

 Caldwell graduated with a bachelor’s degree in finance/business administration in 1996 from John Carroll University where he was a two-year letterman at outside linebacker and played from 1992-96.
-A native of Buffalo, New York, he and his wife, Joelle, have a son, David Michael II.
+A native of Buffalo, New York, he and his wife have one son, David Michael II.